basil2style/dharma-cli/README.md

 See [installation instructions](#installation) below to give it a try, and check out the Dharma Protocol [White Paper](https://dharma.io/whitepaper) for more extensive information on the specifics of the protocol.

 The Dharma CLI runs on a private Ethereum Testnet spun up specifically for demonstration purposes.
 However, _nothing_ about the protocol or implementation requires usage of permissioned or private chains, and we intend on moving the implementation to a public chain in the near future.

+This is highly experimental, alpha-stage **~mAd~SciEncE~**, so any and all bug reports, uncompromising feedback, and issue reports are welcome.

 ### Table of Contents
 1. [Installation](#installation)